 - The quality label may be issued on conclusion of a valid contract and adequate testing.

 - Classification is in the UPF levels 15, 30, 50 or 50+ and refers exclusively to the material test as per appendix A and point 5.
 Classification and labels.

-Depending on the product, modifications in the application area or with regard to pre-treatments are possible,
+Depending on the product, modifications in the scope or with regard to pre-treatments are possible.

 Material testing and certification based on this standard is generally recognised as proof within the context of regulation (EU) 2016/425 on personal protective clothing.
-The final product must meet all other requirements of the regulation.
+In addition the final product must meet all other requirements of the regulation, where applicable.